-Te Reo Māori is one of New Zealand’s three official languages (the other two are English and sign language).
+Te Reo Māori is one of just two official languages in New Zealand (the other being sign language).
 Whether you live in Aotearoa or are just visiting, you’ll want to familiarise yourself with its pronunciation and some key Māori words.

 This beautiful language is widely used (especially as place names) and distinctly Kiwi.